-If the ex's name always seems to make its way into the conversation, whether through an off-hand comment or a dramatic retelling of the breakup, that could be a sign of some unfinished business.
-Similarly, if the mere mention of the ex can spur a heated rant or a sniveling sob session, alarm bells should be ringing.
-Allowing issues with the old relationship to infect the new one—and casting the new partner into the unwilling role of armchair therapist—isn't fair for anyone.
+If an ex's name always seems to creep into conversations, whether in off-hand comments or dramatic retellings of the breakup, it's a sign of unfinished business.
+Similarly, if the mere mention of the ex spurs a heated rant or a sniveling sob sesh, alarm bells should be ringing.
+Allowing past relationship issues to infect the new one—and casting the new partner into the unwilling role of armchair therapist—isn't fair to either party.

 Maybe you feel like it's all too much, too soon.
-Or perhaps you have an inkling that you're not getting the whole truth.
-Trust your instincts.
-Speak up and get out before someone gets hurt.
+Or perhaps you have an inkling that you're not getting the whole truth from your new lover.
+For whatever reason, if you feel like something is "off," then trust your instincts.
+Speak up and get out—before someone gets hurt.